utkarshiam/Android-IOS-Chat-App/README.md

-# ReactChat
+# React Native ChatApp

-A Chat app built using React Native and Firebase.
+A chat app build on react native.
+Snack published on EXPO.
+Backend and database used : firebase.